Why?

 “Why are Russians sitting passively in their sofas, while their army is destroying Ukraine?”

-The pronoun why shows an effective jackal way of invalidating all possible good reasons a person could have to do something.
+The pronoun why shows an effective way of invalidating all possible good reasons a person might have to act in certain ways.
+I am saying – “There is no way that this attitude can be understood.
+It is totally wrong.”

 In other words – the jackal says someone should not act in a certain way, they should act differently.
 The pressure that is sent towards the other person or group of people is meant to force them to comply with the request – in this case, to act in order to stop the Russian army from destroying Ukraine.